illness072/project-mammoth/README.md

     :

-### Don't manufacture it yet!
+### Do not manufacture yet unless you must!

-The design is currently designed to use four MCP23017-E/SS.
+The design is currently designed to use two MCP23017-E/SS.
 This I/O expander has long since been depleted from the market and is currently priced at two or three times its normal price.
-We are in the process of redesigning the product to use a different I/O expander as the lead time is likely to take a while.
 To protect your wallet, it would be wise not to use the current design.

 ## Where's the firmware?